 The National Industrial Security Program Operating Manual (NISPOM) establishes the standard procedures and requirements for all government contractors regarding classified information.
 It covers the entire field of government-industrial security-related matters.
+Under the NISP, the USG establishes requirements for the protection of classified information to be safeguarded in a manner equivalent to its protection within the executive branch of USG, where practicable.
 The NISPOM came from DoD 5220.22-M “National Industry Security Program Operating Manual (NISPOM)” but has been replaced by 32 Federal Regulation Part 117.”
-The website below links to the most updated NISP information.

 Main NISPOM References